Network Device Vendor Management in rConfig V8

 Section titled “Related Documentation”- Devices - Device management and vendor associations

-- Categories - Device categorization alongside vendor classification
+- Command Groups - Device categorization alongside vendor classification

-- Reporting - Generating vendor-based reports and analytics
+- Reports - Generating vendor-based reports and analytics

 Quick Reference